Holistic Physiotherapy

 • And I believe that you hold key knowledge about what will help you the most.

 I’m Linnea.
-I’m a certifying yoga therapist and licenced physiotherapist in Toronto providing in-person and online services to support musicians and other performing artists.
+I’m a certifying yoga therapist and licenced physiotherapist in Toronto providing in-person and online services to support musicians, dancers, and other performing artists.

 My Approach